Differences between Salesforce Professional Edition and Enterprise Editions

 I'll try and answer that.

-From numerous customer encounters we'll explain the 3 most important differences.
+From numerous customer encounters we'll explain the 4 most important differences.
 These, in my opinion, rely on business purpose and application rather than a simple use of a feature or function.
-The explanations are additions contained in Enterprise Edition not contained in Professional Edition - this is not a comparison of all features to check if either or both contain it.
+The explanations are additions contained in Lightning Enterprise not contained in Lightning Professional - this is not a comparison of all features to check if either or both contain it.
 That could take some time and is covered elsewhere.

 The 3 big differences.
 It's all in the tools.